Introduction: Recycled Desk Organizer

 Step 5: Mark Out the Base and Top Margin

 Fold up the sides of the box, so you have a rectangular prism.
 Mark out the base of your box and make a quarter inch margin at the top of each side.

 Step 6: Cut the Sides, But Not All the Way

 Cut silts in the sides, but DO NOT cut all the way to the end.
 Start at the bottom of the quarter inch margin and cut towards the base of the box.
 Make sure to never cut through your quarter inch margin!
 If the sides of your box don't measure to even half inches, then your last strip on those sides will be slightly over or under half an inch.

 - Note: if at any point your quarter inch margin does get cut or torn, you can fix it using a small piece of tape.

-To finish a layer, overlap the end of your strip with about the first 2 inches of the beginning of the strip (where you started the layer), and trim off the remainder.
+- Overlap the end of your strip with approximately the first 2 inches of the beginning of the strip (where you started the layer), and trim the remainder off.